MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ---
 author: BryceHo
-description: FAQ about Dynamics 365 Guides in preview ms.author: makamat ms.date: 05/30/2019
+description: FAQ about Dynamics 365 Guides (Preview) ms.author: makamat ms.date: 05/30/2019
 ms.service: crm-online
 ms.topic: article
-title: FAQ about Dynamics 365 Guides in preview ms.reviewer: v-brycho
+title: FAQ about Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
 ---

-# Frequently Asked Questions about Microsoft Dynamics 365 Guides in preview
+# Frequently Asked Questions about Microsoft Dynamics 365 Guides (Preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 ## How do I contact Support if I don't find an answer in this FAQ?

-If you're not able to use Microsoft Dynamics 365 Guides in preview, or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support by using the following steps:
+If you're not able to use Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support by using the following steps:

 1. Go to [https://dynamics.microsoft.com/en-us/support/](https://dynamics.microsoft.com/en-us/support/).